 That matches my exploration style.
 I’m definitely a night owl.
 It’s not just the darkness.
-Night time feels more free from me.
-Generally I have less planned and less obligations later in the evenings.
-So that sparks the feelings of being able to do anything possible with my time.
+Nighttime feels freer for me.
+Generally, I have fewer plans and fewer obligations later in the evenings.
+So that sparks the feeling of being able to do anything possible with my time.
 Researchers also found that imagining that you’re in the dark has similar results.

 “Freedom from constraints: Darkness and dim illumination promote creativity” explains the details in the Journal of Environmental Psychology in 2013.